BiekeSurfOrg/palm-app/README.md

     ```
     *(Note: Replace `https://github.com/your-repo/palm-app.git` with the actual repository URL if available.)*

-2.  **Open in Android Studio**:
+2.  **Open Project in Android Studio**:
-    Open the `palm-app` project in Android Studio.
-Android Studio should automatically detect the Gradle project.
+    - Launch Android Studio
+    - Select 'Open an Existing Project'
+    - Navigate to and select the cloned `palm-app` directory

-3.  **Sync Project with Gradle Files**:
+3.  **Sync Project with Gradle**:
-    Once the project is open, Android Studio will likely prompt you to sync the project with Gradle files.
-If not, you can manually sync by going to `File` > `Sync Project with Gradle Files`.
+    - Wait for Android Studio to index the project
+    - If prompted, click 'Sync Now' to sync with Gradle files
+    - Alternatively, manually sync via `File > Sync Project with Gradle Files`

 4.  **Build the Project**:
-    To build the project, go to `Build` > `Make Project` or click the hammer icon in the toolbar.
-This will compile the application.
+    - From the menu, select `Build > Make Project`
+    - Or use the hammer icon in the toolbar
+    - Wait for the build to complete successfully

-5.  **Run on an Emulator or Device**:
+5.  **Run the Application**:
+    *   **On Physical Device**:

-    - **Connect an Android Device**: Enable USB debugging on your Android device and connect it to your computer.
+        - Enable Developer Options on your Android device
-    - **Start an Android Emulator**: In Android Studio, go to `Tools` > `Device Manager` to create and start an Android Virtual Device (AVD).
+        - Enable USB Debugging
+        - Connect device via USB
+        - Select your device from the target device dropdown
+    *   **On Emulator**:
+        - Open `Tools > Device Manager`
+        - Create a new virtual device if needed

-    Once a device or emulator is ready, select it from the target device dropdown in the toolbar and click the green 'Run' button (triangle icon) to install and launch the app.
+        - Select the virtual device from the target device dropdown
+    - Click the green 'Run' button (triangle icon) to install and launch

+## Troubleshooting

+*   **Gradle Sync Issues**:
+    - Try `File > Invalidate Caches / Restart`
+    - Delete `.gradle` folder and resync
+*   **Build Failures**:
+    - Check for missing dependencies in `build.gradle.kts`
+    - Ensure correct JDK version is selected in `File > Project Structure`

 ## Continuous Integration (CI)